-605. See, e.g., Reuben, supra note 292, at 114 ("the simple 'mediation is confidential' statutes found in some state statutes and court rules ... are seductive in their simplicity, [but] they are deceptive in that they raise more questions than they answer, promise much more than they deliver, and in the end contribute little to the reliability of mediation confidentiality."); Ehrhardt, supra note 461, at 124 ("Just as exceptions are recognized in limited situations to the attorney-client and psychotherapist-patient privileges, exceptions should be recognized to a mediation privilege when social policy outweighs the need for the privilege."); Gibson, supra note 601, at 2 ("[F]or mediation needs absolute confidentiality.") (emphasis in original); Green, supra note 461, at 11 (an absolute privilege would result in "tremendous harm" due to "the public perception that a mediation that takes place behind a curtain of confidentiality may produce unfair results."); see also Harvard Note, supra note 49, at 452 ("Recent legislative enactments in several states have provided near-absolute protection for communications made in mediation, whether among the parties or with the mediator.
+611. See, e.g., Reuben, supra note 298, at 114 ("the simple 'mediation is confidential' statutes found in some state statutes and court rules ... are seductive in their simplicity, [but] they are deceptive in that they raise more questions than they answer, promise much more than they deliver, and in the end contribute little to the reliability of mediation confidentiality."); Ehrhardt, supra note 467, at 124 ("Just as exceptions are recognized in limited situations to the attorney-client and psychotherapist-patient privileges, exceptions should be recognized to a mediation privilege when social policy outweighs the need for the privilege."); Gibson, supra note 607, at 2 ("[F]or mediation to be effective some degree of confidentiality may be required, but it is wrong to assume that mediation needs absolute confidentiality.") (emphasis in original); E. Green, supra note 461, at 11 (an absolute privilege would result in "tremendous harm" due to "the public perception that a mediation that takes place behind a curtain of confidentiality may produce unfair results."); see also Harvard Note, supra note 54, at 452 ("Recent legislative enactments in several states have provided near-absolute protection for communications made in mediation, whether among the parties or with the mediator.
 Though this approach creates a straightforward rule suitable to an informal process, it is an overreaction to the shortcomings of evidentiary rules and contractual arrangements.") (footnotes omitted).

-606. See, e.g., Cole, supra note 5, at 1423, 1432, 1446-47, 1448-49, 1454 (emphasizing need for clearly drafted exceptions to mediation confidentiality statute, instead of providing absolute protection); Michael Perino, Drafting Mediation Privileges: Lessons from the Civil Justice Reform Act, 26 Seton Hall L. Rev. 1, 15 (1995) (Alternatives to an absolute privilege are (1) "a flexible privilege that gives courts wide discretion to qualify the privilege on a case-by-case basis," and (2) "a broad confidentiality rule with specific exceptions," but "[t]he better solution is to combine these two approaches."); but see Green, supra
+612. See, e.g., Cole, supra note 5, at 1423, 1432, 1446-47, 1448-49, 1454 (emphasizing need for clearly drafted exceptions to mediation confidentiality statute, instead of providing absolute protection); Michael Perino, Drafting